42 Facts You Probably Didn’t Know About Bulgaria

 11. The Bulgarian folk song “Izlel e Delyu Haydutin” was sent in space on the board of the US Space Probe Voyager I.

-12. Almost one-third of Bulgaria is cover in forests.
+12. Almost one-third of Bulgaria is covered in forests.

 13. The Bulgarian Air Force developed the first air-dropped bomb in military history.
 That was during the First Balkan War, the bomb was used on 16 October 1912.